bancodobrasil/stop-analyzing-api/README.md

 To generate the database and the go class to handle the connection run the migration tool:

 1. Start database and pgadmin using the command `docker-compose up -d postgres pgadmin`
-1. At the prisma folder run the `generate.sh` file using the command `sh generate.sh`
+1. At the scripts/prisma folder run the `generate.sh` file using the command `sh generate.sh`
 1. Your database is started and the tables are generated

 ### Build API